 - Black pepper is rich in terpene Beta-caryophyllene.
 Black pepper is commonly used as a co-ingredient to cannabis preparations with THC.
 The calming effects of beta-caryophyllene can supposedly greatly diminish the negative effects THC has on anxiety.

 Types of CBD products that produce the entourage effect

 Different types and forms of CBD produce different effects which is also noticeable with the entourage effect.
 The experience is usually the best with an unprocessed plant but there are other options.

 - The first option would be to eat the raw plant.
 But in practice, it is not a viable or convenient way of consumption to most users.

 - A more convenient option may be why we offer the option of purchasing the CBD drops formulated with full-spectrum Raw CBD extract, which is available for purchase on our site?

 This kind of extract contains all the compounds from flavonoids, heavier oils, waxes, lots of terpenes, and many cannabinoids still in acid form. (inactive form)

-While some users prefer Raw CBD extracts, most prefer a little more refined version.
+- While some users prefer Raw CBD extracts, many prefer a little more refined version.
 Our full spectrum Premium CBD oils offer the same amount of beneficial substances, while some of not so important components are removed.
 With the removal of chlorophyll and waxes, the CBD oil has a milder taste and less sediment.
 We believe that chlorophyll is healthy, but not when its intake is counted in drops.
 As the added value of chlorophyll is minuscule, and when its impact on the taste does not appeal to most, we rather remove it from our flagship product.
 This full-spectrum extract is also decarboxylated.
 This means that the cannabinoids are converted from their acid form into their active form.
 The decarboxylation is done slowly, under vacuum, and at a low temperature so no precious substances are lost in the process!